BeskarDev/nexus-rpg/docs/07-magic/01-magic-spells.md

 - Your Focus is equal to (Spirit - 2) + (2 x Mysticism).
 - Choose your traditions and learn two rank 0 spells for them.
 You can either choose:
-    - Devotion (choose one tradition, you learn +1 spell for it now and anytime you gain a rank in Mysticism)
+    - Devotion (choose one tradition, you learn +1 spell for it immediately and whenever you learn new spells from gaining a rank in Mysticism)
     - Balance (choose two opposing traditions)
     - Scholar (choose three traditions, but neither of them can oppose another one of them)
 - Whenever you gain a rank in Mysticism, learn two new spells of equal or lower rank for any tradition you learned.